unforced/concrete/.concrete/implementations/00-project-setup.md

 ## Prerequisites

 - Git installed on your system
-- Node.js (v16 or later) installed on your system
-- Basic understanding of JavaScript/TypeScript
+- Basic understanding of markdown
 - Familiarity with AI assistants like Cursor

 ## Objectives